Frequently Asked Questions: What Is Sexual Harassment?

 Is a school liable for sexual harassment by its employees?

-It depends on the type of harassment and who does it.
 A school will always be liable for quid pro quo harassment if the harasser is a school employee in a position of authority.
-A school's liability for hostile environment sexual harassment depends on whether the harassment is sufficiently severe or pervasive and whether the employee appeared to be acting on behalf of the school.
+A school's liability for hostile environment sexual harassment depends on whether the harassment is severe or pervasive.
+It also depends on whether the employee appeared to be acting on behalf of the school.

 Is a school liable if a student sexually harasses another student?

-What should a student do if he or she is or thinks he or she is being harassed?
+What should a student do if they think they are being harassed?

 Does the student's name have to be disclosed to the harasser?

-A student can request that his or her name not be disclosed.
+No. The school should keep the complainant's identity confidential as much as possible.
+Schools are required to balance the need for confidentiality with their obligation to provide a safe place for students.
+A student can request that their name not be disclosed.
 A student can also request that nothing be done about the harassment.
 The student should be informed that the student's request might limit the school's ability to respond to the complaint.

-What should a parent do if the school doesn't respond to the student's complaint?
+What should a parent do if the school does not respond to the student's complaint?